 The operation of the Dometic refrigerator is also dependent on good, clean ground connections.
-Loose or corroded ground terminals create a unknown resistance factor that can affect the voltage detected by the Power Module.
+Loose or corroded ground terminals create an unknown resistance factor that can effect the voltage detected by the Power Module.
 A loose negative DC wire will create a negative millivolt signal that the control board will pick up and create erratic operation.
 Check the integrity of the grounds from the refrigerator all the way to the power source/battery.
 Clean or tighten any suspicious looking connections.

-NOTE: The DC terminal block below the control boards should be cleaned and tightened at all 4 wires.
+NOTE: The DC terminal block below the control boards should be cleaned and tighten at all 6 wires.